White-le-Head, County Durham Planning Applications

 White-le-Head is a village in County Durham, England, located near Tantobie and across the Tanfield Valley from Stanley.
 Historically, it was home to miners employed at the Tanfield Moor Colliery, which operated from 1768 until 1948.
 This context may be relevant for those researching planning applications in the area, particularly regarding land use and historical site developments.

-There were 20 crimes reported in the White-le-Head area during the most recent period, a moderate level that is broadly in line with similar-sized settlements.
+There were no crimes reported in the immediate area during the most recent reporting period.
+This makes White-le-Head a particularly low-crime area.

 White-le-Head has one conservation area within its boundaries: Tanfield.
 Planning applications within or near this conservation area are subject to additional scrutiny to preserve the architectural and historic character of the area.
 Homeowners and developers should be aware that permitted development rights may be restricted.